Dr Stuart Adamson

 Dr Philip Keith Monnington

 Keith graduated from the University of Manchester Medical School in 1972.
 He moved to Australia in 1973 and held positions at Rockhampton and Ipswich Base Hospitals, which included some plastic surgical training.
 Keith entered general practice in Capalaba in 1976.
-Moving to New Zealand in 1991, he joined the Te Puke Medical Centre.
+Moving to New Zealand in 1991, he joined the Te Puke Medical Centre where he practised until October 2013, performing 60% of the skin cancer surgery in an eight doctor practice.

-Keith has always performed excisions of skin cancers in his own practice.
-In 2007 he entered the University of Queensland Master of Medicine, graduating in 2009 and completed the Australian Diploma of Dermoscopy in 2009.
+In 2007 he entered the University of Queensland Master of Medicine, graduating in 2009, and completed the Australian Diploma of Dermoscopy in 2009.

 - GPSI credentialed at advanced plus level, Western Bay of Plenty Minor Skin Surgery Service.

-- Interim treasurer, and chair of the education committee, Skin Cancer College Australasia
+- Director, Treasurer and member of the education committee, Skin Cancer College Australasia

 Previous skin cancer related positions: